 --

-I've learned that people will forget what you said,
+I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.

 - Maya Angelou